On the Behavior of Unbounded Collatz Sequences: Abstract

 \section{Abstract}

-The aim of this paper is to show an odd behavior of a (hypothetical) Collatz sequence going to infinity, hinting to the possibility that such an orbit has positive density in the sense of \cite{Tao}.
+The aim of this paper is to show a peculiar behavior of a (hypothetical) Collatz sequence going to infinity.
+We study the associated Syracusa sequence (the odd elements of the former) and show that the limit set of a conveniently normalized sequence is the whole unit interval.
+In particular, for any positive integer there is a subsequence whose elements' expansions in base 3 begin (from the left) with the expansion of the given number.